-If you are in need of assistance, or have a concern, first contact your instructor.
+If you need assistance, or have a concern, first contact your instructor.
 If necessary, requests for further action may be taken to the Department Chair, Director of Education or Campus Director and resolved through the following Grievance Procedure.

 STUDENT GRIEVANCE PROCEDURE